Tre-VN/Haruma-ToolKit/README.md

 ## Installation

-Install the zip file in release.
+- Install the zip file in release.
 After that, run index.html to start working
+- If you don't want to install, you can use the web version of the tool

 ## Author